What Are Movement Disorders?

 Other movement-related conditions that we treat within our clinic include ataxia, chorea, hemiballismus, hemifacial spasm, myoclonus, restless leg syndrome, tardive dyskinesia, and Tourette syndrome.

 Parkinson's disease is a movement disease that occurs when the body stops producing the neurotransmitter dopamine.
 It is a progressive disease that develops slowly, typically taking years to appear but gradually getting worse over time.
-There is no cure for Parkinson's disease, but the it can be treated.
+There is no cure for Parkinson's disease, but it can be treated.
 Read more about Parkinson's disease at the National Parkinson Foundation, or schedule an appointment at our Movement Disorders Clinic.